du82/nonograph/content/legal.md

 ## Getting Help

-This is an open-source project available on GitHub at https://github.com/du82/telegraph-rs.
+This is an open-source project available on GitHub at https://github.com/du82/nonograph.
 If you have questions about the service, found a bug, or need technical help, please create an issue in that repository.

-For legal notices, takedown requests, or other legal matters, create an issue in the repository labeled "legal" or contact the project maintainers directly through GitHub.
+For notices, requests, or other matters, create an issue in the [GitHub repository](https://github.com/du82/nonograph).

 If you discover a security vulnerability, please report it privately through GitHub's security reporting system rather than creating a public issue.